Date

 The A Better Culture Project is a two-year project funded by the Australian Department of Health, created to address systemic and sustained behavioural change across the Australian healthcare sector to combat bullying, racism, harassment, discrimination, and poor workplace behaviour.
 This project is taking a different approach to creating a safer, more effective workplace and are challenging the system, and those who drive it.
 The project will design a strategy to address the culture of healthcare and how to enact sustained behavioural change.
 The RANZCP is supporting this project.

-All College members, trainees and PIF members are invited to hear from CEO of A Better Culture, Dr Jillann Farmer, who will provide an overview of what 'A Better Culture' is all about, its aims and forecasted outcomes, progress made so far, followed by an audience Q&A. This webinar will be hosted by RANZCP President, Dr Elizabeth Moore.
+All College members, trainees and PIF members were invited to hear from CEO of A Better Culture, Dr Jillann Farmer, who provided an overview of what 'A Better Culture' is all about, its aims and forecasted outcomes, progress made so far, followed by an audience Q&A. This webinar was hosted by RANZCP President, Dr Elizabeth Moore.

 Presenters